CoryDHall/Nstagram/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Follow Users, User Search (~1 day)
+### Phase 1: User Authentication, Follow Users (~2 days)
 I will implement user authentication in Rails.
 This will establish the framework for all user interactions.
-By the end of this phase, users will be able to create accounts, log in, find other users, and follow/unfollow users.
+By the end of this phase, users will be able to create accounts, log in, view other users, and follow/unfollow users.

 [Details][phase-one]